xtuml/bridgepoint/doc-bridgepoint/notes/10525_deployments/10525_deployments_dnt.md

 6.5 MASL convert/import

-Although convert and import of MASL to xtUML is not necessarily required for this work, other former iUML users may need it in the future.
+Although convert and import of MASL projects to xtUML deployments is not required for this work, other former iUML users may need it in the future.

 Also, it is desirable for deployments to become the default way of doing system modeling for MASL users.
 If this happens it would be a good thing to deprecate